jasper190/WSQ_hackathon/README.md

 comparing their similarity coefficient with the next nearest neighbour

-The model's permise works based on given OCEAN personality type, ( https://en.wikipedia.org/wiki/Big_Five_personality_traits ), it will match one jobseeker another individual with the top 3 closest cosine similarity score, and suggest to the person, the 3 closest job roles and industry, that the person could consider looking at, as in today's market, jobs are consistently changing, and with a large enough dataset, a person may discover a new industry or a profession, that they might not have considered previously, due to lack of information
+The model's permise works based on given OCEAN personality type, ( https://en.wikipedia.org/wiki/Big_Five_personality_traits ), it will match one jobseeker another individual with the top 3 closest similarity score, and suggest to the person, the 3 closest job roles and industry, that the person could consider looking at, as in today's market, jobs are consistently changing, and with a large enough dataset, a person may discover a new industry or a profession, that they might not have considered previously, due to lack of information